Fidode07/AnyWallpapers/README.md

 </p>

 # 🖼️ AnyWallpapers 🖼️
 I know what you're wondering now.
 "AnyWallpapers, that sounds like a bad crawler".
 But don't worry: it's cool.
-Maybe "Wallpaper Engine" means something to you?
-I "reprogrammed" it in Python.
-Well I made other features, but hey: It's free and especially for Python it's a good perfomance.
+With this app you can use videos and GIFs as backgrounds.
+Free and open source!
+Also, the engine has some cool features like YouTube support, editor and more! especially for Python it's a good perfomance.
 Feel free to read the README, then you will learn more and be amazed.

 # 👨‍💻 Requirements 👨‍💻
 I could now annoy everyone and say it is only the requirements.txt.
 But for once I do not xD.
 Here you have a List with URL's: